Great Dun Fell: Field station

 The University of Manchester formerly had a permanent meteorological observatory at the Great Dun Fell site.
 It has hosted a number of field experiments doing research into clouds and their interactions with pollution.
 As the summit is in cloud for two thirds of the year it is an ideal location for this type of research.
 The university still has the option to use the site for short-term measurement periods.

 Hushing

-There are the remains of hushing gulleys on the slopes of the mountain, created during lead mining of the industrial revolution.
+There are the remains of hushing gulleys on the slopes of the mountain, created during lead mining of the Industrial Revolution.

 Climate

-Using the -3°C isotherm, Great Dun Fell has an altitude influenced oceanic climate (Köppen Climate Classification Cfc), closely bordering an alpine tundra climate (ET) due to a July mean of exactly 10 C. The Met Office station publishes only temperature and frost averages.
+Under the Köppen climate classification, Great Dun Fell has a subpolar oceanic climate (Cfc), closely bordering both a subarctic climate (Dfc) under the 0 C isotherm and an alpine tundra climate (ET) due to a July mean of exactly 10 C. The Met Office station publishes only temperature, wind and frost averages.
 The summers are cool due to elevation.
-Considering its elevation and a latitude of over 54 degrees, winters are extremely mild due to oceanic influences.
+Considering its elevation and a latitude of over 54 degrees, winters are relatively mild due to oceanic influences.

+The highest temperature recorded since 1963 was 29.7 C on 10 August 2003 and the lowest was -13.5 C on 8 February 1969.